Future floods will be in mind as California town rebuilds

 "Requiring it might be an obstacle at this time, psychologically and otherwise," Newman said.

 Local government could explore a new storm drainage network.
-Montecito has relied mainly on the creeks that cut from the mountains to the ocean for drainage, said Tom Fayram, deputy public works director in Santa Barbara County.
+Montecito has relied mainly on its creeks for drainage, said Tom Fayram, deputy public works director in Santa Barbara County.

 And then there are the huge scars on the hillside, which could be stabilized by reusing the boulders that tumbled through town.